 Federal legislation is the foundation for all regulation of aircraft noise.
 The foundation for all aircraft noise abatement is the Federal Noise Policy issued in 1976.

-In July of 2000 the FAA issued a revised Federal Noise Abatement Policy 2000 (pdf / 334kb / 23 pages).
-The FAA Western Pacific Region - Environmentalwebsite contains further information on the regulations guiding air traffic routing decisions and airspace issues.
+In July of 2000 the FAA issued a revised Federal Noise Abatement Policy 2000 (PDF).
+The FAA Airport Environmental Programs page has more information about the regulations guiding air traffic routing decisions and airspace issues.

 Airport Noise Regulations

 Regulations specifying what airports can and cannot do for noise abatement are contained in the F.A.R.
 Part 150 & F.A.R.
 Part 161.
 Airports wishing to institute noise new noise regulations are governed by the Airport Noise and Capacity Act of 1990 (ANCA).

 In the years since the passage of ANCA and F.A.R.
 Part 161, very few airports have attempted the F.A.R.
 Part 161 study process to implement restrictions on aircraft.
 The city of Scottsdale evaluated this process and determined it was not feasible.